Filling Out a Tax Return for the First Time

 You'll hear a lot of people talk about tax provisions with names like "deductions," "credits," and "exemptions."
 These are all good things.
 They reduce the amount of tax you must pay.
-There are basically two ways to reduce your income tax.
-One is to reduce your income.
-The other involves taking advantage of tax breaks.
+There are two ways to reduce your income tax: One is to reduce your income, and the other involves taking advantage of tax breaks.